andyrosty/diet_fitness/docs/AWS_MIGRATION.md

 ### Docker Compose to AWS Migration

 1. **Database Migration**:
-   - Your current PostgreSQL container (postgres:15) will be replaced by RDS
+   - Your current PostgreSQL containers (postgres:15) will be replaced by RDS
    - Update your application's DATABASE_URL environment variable to point to the RDS instance
    - Perform data migration as described in Section 1